People on Earth Whose Wealth Is Greater Than $100 Billion

 Credit: flickr

 Michael Bloomberg owns 88% of his namesake media and financial data company, which brings in billions annually.
-He crossed the $100 billion mark in 2024, driven by demand for financial terminals and data services.
-Bloomberg also spent over $1 billion on philanthropic efforts and a short presidential campaign in 2020.
+He holds a fortune of roughly $109.4 billion, driven by continuous global demand for financial terminals and data services.
+Bloomberg also remains a prominent figure in large-scale global philanthropic efforts.

 Jensen Huang